coreymaps/cs/content/project/lebanon_damage/index.md

 ---
-title: Mapping building damage in Lebanon
+title: Mapping building damage in Lebanon and northern Israel
-summary: Active monitoring of building damage with the escalation of regional conflict.
+summary: Active monitoring of building damage with escalation of the regional conflict.

 tags:
 - Disasters